thor314/obsidian-setup/Getting Started with Obsidian.md

 In **Part One**, we'll address a few key features, settings, and plugins.
 I've set up a sample Obsidian directory to go along with this post, containing most of the setup choices I describe here.
 You may [clone it](https://github.com/thor314/obsidian-setup) to try it out.
 If you'd like to steal some or all of the settings, copy the `.obsidian*` folder.
 If you don't get too bogged down in the recommended community plugins, Part One serves as a reasonable 10-30 minute introduction to setting up Obsidian.

-In **Part Two**, we'll talk about how to use Obsidian for a few different workflows: knowledge-basing, journaling, and self-organization; generally, how to best set Obsidian up for your purposes.
+In **Part Two**, we'll talk about how to use Obsidian for note taking, knowledge-basing, and journaling.
 This section aims to be a guided tour through ways that people use Obsidian, and inspiration for how you might set Obsidian up for your own uses.

 Finally, in **Part Three**, I give a listed reference of every plugin I've looked at in the last year, and how you might use them.
 I've looked at a lot of plugins.
 In preparation for this post, I looked at a lot more.
 Trying out and setting up plugins can be time intensive; my goal here is to give an opinionated list of what's out there and help you choose what you want, getting through your set-up quicker.
 This post is intentionally opinionated: my opinions and needs may not match yours, though I try to paint with as broad a brush as possible.

 This guide assumes the reader already has experience with writing documents in Markdown.

 This post is more like three posts.
 Read it how you'd like, but the post is intended as a guide as well as a reference; I aimed to cover everything I learned in a year.

-Take your time learning to use the tool, have a life outside of setting up Obsidian.
+Take your time learning to use the tool, don't try to learn everything in a day.

 For questions, feel free to [message me on Twitter](https://twitter.com/cryptograthor), shoot me an email at thorck a-squiggle pm dot me, or try the [Obsidian User Forum](https://forum.obsidian.md/).
-I'd love to know if you have suggestions for how to improve the post, or feedback on what was useful and what wasn't.

 ## Part One: Getting Started
 This section leads through installing and setting up Obsidian.
 Several organizational features and settings of Obsidian are highlighted.
 This section aims to be a 30-40 minute skeleton for getting started.